This website requires JavaScript.

 • Generous Revenue Share

-Kick offers a remarkable 95/5 split for creators, allowing them to keep 95% of their subscription earnings, which is higher than their other competitors like Twitch and YouTube Live.
+Kick payout vs Twitch is more generous, with Kick offering a remarkable 95/5 revenue split for creators, allowing them to keep 95% of their subscription earnings, which is significantly higher than platforms like Twitch and YouTube Live.

 • Varieties of Content Policy